JCionx/TerminalComputerOS/README.md

 # TerminalComputerOS

+> [!IMPORTANT]
+> This is a legacy project from my early days of learning to code.
+It is unmaintained and kept here strictly for sentimental/historical purposes.

 A OS simulator I made in python.
 Made by JCionx.
-Be carefull to don't get rolled ;)
+Be careful to not get rolled ;)